QuiteQuiet/PokemonShowdownBot/COMMANDS.md

 - anagram new : Generates a new anagram from a Pokémon or a move.
 - anagram hint : Display the hint for the current anagram
-- anagram end : Forcefully ends the current game, revealing the solution Every other anagram command is treated as a guess.
+- anagram end : Forcefully ends the current game, revealing the solution
+- a : Guess the solution.
+Everything after a is treated as the guess.

 Extended commands
 -----------------